learn-co-curriculum/python-p3-mock-challenge-game-tracker/README.md

 - `Result property player`
   - Returns the player for the Result
   - Players must be `Player` instances
+  - `raise Exception` if setter fails
 - `Result property game`
   - Returns the game that was played
   - Games must be `Game` instances
+  - `raise Exception` if setter fails

 #### Player